How to FIX AMD Driver Error 182?

 Pressing the Setup key to enter BIOS settings

-2. Once you’re inside your BIOS settings, access the Advanced tab and look for a category called Integrated Peripherals and disable IGP or Integrated Graphics.
-In case you have the option to select between Integrated Graphics and Discrete Graphics, choose Discrete Graphics.
+2. Inside BIOS, go to the Advanced tab and find Integrated Peripherals or a similar category.
+Disable IGP or Integrated Graphics.
+If you see an option to choose between Integrated Graphics and Discrete Graphics, pick Discrete Graphics.

 Forcing the usage of discrete graphics in BIOS